What Did You Do in the War, Daddy?: Plot

-During the Allied invasion of Sicily, an outfit of U.S. soldiers is assigned to capture the small town of "Valerno", but upon arrival, they discover that the Italian Army garrison led by Captain Fausto Oppo (Sergio Fantoni) have been expecting them.
-They will willingly surrender and turn themselves over to the Americans' rule, provided they are permitted to complete a soccer match and a wine festival.
+During the Allied invasion of Sicily, an outfit of U.S. soldiers is assigned to capture the small town of Valerno, but upon arrival, they discover that the Italian Army garrison led by Captain Fausto Oppo have been expecting them.
+They will willingly surrender, provided they are permitted to complete a soccer match and a wine festival.

 Romance and frivolity ensue, as a reluctant, by-the-book Capt.
-Cash (Dick Shawn) is persuaded by easy-going Lt.
-Christian (James Coburn) to go along with the locals' wishes.
+Lionel Cash is persuaded by easy-going Lt.
+Jody Christian to go along with the locals' wishes.
 Christian convinces Cash to send a message to headquarters that they have encountered resistance.
-After an aerial reconnaissance of the town, the Germans mistaking the festival for an attack.
-A nearby German Panzer unit is ordered come to the Italians' aid, but the Americans accidentally end up conquering all.
+During an aerial reconnaissance of the town, the Germans mistake the festival for an attack.
+A nearby German Panzer unit is ordered to come to the Italians' aid, but the Americans accidentally end up conquering all.